ABOUT BEACH WALK ART

 As for me, I won't be making driftwood or beach glass any time soon, I will still be searching for, lugging and dragging this stuff off the lakeshore as I find it.
 My goal is to keep it authentic, and that might also mean things cost a little more, as pieces like the one pictured above, are so rare and special, that they are hard to let go.

-I may on occasion add a little to a piece by drilling a heart or other shape into it, or enhancing the 'found' shape.
-I may make some adjustments for the shape of a sculpture, but even then, I'm going to consider the work more valuable and special, the more I can keep it in the original shapes.
+I may on occasion add a little to a piece by drilling a heart or other shape into it, but mostly obvious changes.
+I may make some adjustments to clean up a piece to make it more useable, but even then, I'm going to consider the work more valuable and special, the more I can keep it in the original shapes.
 I will (where it isn't obvious) try to point out when I have made changes.
 But please do ask questions if you wonder about the original condition of my work.
 You might be surprised at some of the pieces that are in their 'found' condition!

 I try to keep Beach Walk Art close to organic and natural - but I don't quite make it to 100% natural or organic.
 A peek into my studio or work area tells you I have a lot of materials to use.
 Not all of what is pictured below is used in my artwork, some come from previous craft addictions and tangents.
 But if you were to dig around you would find lots of things I use in my art work.

 Some of the more obvious materials are acrylic paint and hot glue, actually all kinds of glues.
 Also for the driftwood sculptures, I've used galvanized wire and fishline, some of the hardware is obvious.
-Occasionally I'll enhance the driftwood with a beeswax and orange oil polish.
+Occasionally I'll enhance the driftwood with a beeswax and orange oil polish, or treat stones with polycrylic.
 I do use tools, drills, a dremel with a million and one attachments, and a bunch of others.
 But otherwise, I try to keep things organic and natural, feel free to ask if you have questions about any of my work or materials.